1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

 ### Context

 A thunk is called with a `ThunkContext` as receiver.
-The context is giving access to the current `State`, the `Action` that triggered the thunk's execution a `Dispatcher` and a function to "reduce" state directly:
+The context is giving access to the current `State`, the `Action` that triggered the thunk's execution, a `Dispatcher` and a function to "reduce" state directly:

 ```kotlin